Karrtii/CookBook/README.md

 Ran out of time before implementing this.
 Should be doable though.
 Solution would be to use Firebase and store ratings there and retrive.

 Temporary solution: None.

-5. Could add progress bars

-Since it does take some time to retrieve data from the API, could have added progress bar to show users that the program hasn't crashed yet.

-Temporary solution: None.